Visual Screening Tests for Infants and Children

 What is Vision Testing?

-It is important to take note that the type of vision test you will take will depend on your doctor and the vision problem you have.
+Remember that the type of vision test you will take will depend on your doctor and the probable vision problem you might have.

 Here are other types of visual screening test to assess your child’s vision:

 - Cover Testing

 If your child is having an eye problem, contact a pediatric eye doctor right away.